 If you have outstanding transactions in the bank or credit card, you need to account for them in order for your future reconciliation to be accurate.
 Once you have entered your opening balances, follow these steps:

-Note: Accounts Receivable and Accounts Payable opening balances are treated differently in QuickBooks.
+Important: You need to be careful when entering an opening balance for a Fixed Asset, Equity, Long-term Liability, Other Asset, Other Current Asset and Other Current Liability account because it's possible to create a double accounting entry.
+Also, Accounts Receivable and Accounts Payable opening balances are treated differently in QuickBooks.
 See the Customers and Vendors section in this article for information on how to set it up.

 You can also use journal entries to enter your opening balance.

 If you already have transactions in the account, you need to go to the account register to enter the opening balance.